|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Consolidated Aircraft Corporation at San Diego.
 During 1941, delivered to the U.S. Army Air Force (USAAF) as B-24A Liberator serial number 40-2370.
 Assigned to Ferrying Command based at Bolling Field.
 Prewar, painted in neutrality markings with a large U.S. flag on both sides of the nose.
 Nicknamed "Arabian Knight" in cursive below the cockpit.

-On March 2, 1942 took off from from Melbourne piloted by Captain Paul Davis and landed at Broome Airfield to transport arriving civilian evacuees from Java southward to Perth.
+On March 2, 1942 took off from from Laverton Field near Melbourne piloted by Captain Paul Davis on a flight northward to Broome Airfield to transport arriving civilian evacuees from Java southward to Perth.

 The Greatest Battle page 159